sahlberg/libiscsi/README.md

 tasks, but a synchronous layer is also provided for ease of use for simpler applications.

-The src directory contains a handful of useful iSCSI utilities such as logging in to and enumerating all targets on a portal and all devices of a target.
+The utils directory contains a handful of useful iSCSI utilities such as logging in to and enumerating all targets on a portal and all devices of a target.

 The examples directory contains example implementation of how to access both the synchronous and asynchronous APIs of libiscsi.

+The test-tool directory contains an iSCSI conformance test suite.

 Libiscsi is a work in progress.
 It aims to become a fully asynchronous library for iSCSI functionality, including all features required to establish